nico-i/psi-svg/README.md

 ### Server

-To run the application as a server, start the server by running the module without any arguments:
+To run the application as a web server, start the server by running the module without any arguments:

 ```bash
 psi-svg